-How to review this year’s marketing progress
+How to review and measure this year’s marketing progress

 The end of the calendar year is a natural time for businesses to take stock and look back on their marketing and business progress over the past 12 months.